Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 here we equate the two conditions and we get the critical electic field lets consider the Vgs-Vth=Vgt
 For the cutoff region Id=0 as Vgt<0
-For the remaining region the equation of Id is submit the vmin and we will get the Id equations fig17 lab2 vds and vgs
+For the remaining region the equation of Id submit the vmin and we will get the Id equations fig17 lab2 vds and vgs
 ![lab2 vds spice](https://user-images.githubusercontent.com/90343497/132996856-3222012d-4750-4845-8eaa-500db5442cbe.png)